TrueProofTeam/true-proof/README.md

 ## About/summary

-True Proof is a beta android app pending approval in the App Store.
-It offers an intuitive calculator for calculating true proof's required by the US' Alcohol and Tobacco Tax and Trade Bureau to distill spirits.
-It also offer's a user friendly database that stores information about batches and measurements taken for those batches.
-Functionality for multiple users to contribute to batches from the same distillery coming soon!
+True Proof is a beta Android app available for free in the Google Play Store.
+It offers an intuitive calculator for measuring the true proofs required by the US Alcohol and Tobacco Tax and Trade Bureau to distill spirits.
+It also offers a user-friendly database that stores information about batches and measurements taken for those batches.
+Functionality coming soon includes:

+ - CSV export of data
+ - the ability for multiple users to contribute batches from the same distillery

 [<img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" height="80">](https://play.google.com/store/apps/details?id=com.trueproof.trueproof)